ghammad/pyActigraphy/docs/source/documentation.rst

 .. _how to calculate the usual rest-activity rhythm variables: pyActigraphy-Non-parametric-variables.ipynb
 .. _how to visualise sleep diaries and compute summary statistics: pyActigraphy-Sleep-Diary.ipynb
 .. _how to detect rest periods automatically: pyActigraphy-Sleep-Algorithms.ipynb
+.. _how to quantify sleep fragmentation using state transition probabilities: pyActigraphy-StateTransitionProb.ipynb

 If a feature of the *pyActigraphy* package is not illustrated here, do not hesitate to suggest it by fill an issue.